 Like any other brief, video briefs must be detailed while encapsulating multiple aspects.

-Now let's look at the entire process of creating a video brief that ensures error-free video production.
+Now let's look at the entire process of creating a video production brief that ensures error-free video production.

 1. Make an Overview